Contact Us for a Free Consultation (213) 542-0979

 • starts to present evidence that they didn't know about.

-That's why it's so important that when you sit down with somebody like me, the criminal defense attorney that you're thinking about hiring — give me the right information because with the right information, I can properly defend you.
+That's why it's so important that when you sit down with somebody like me, the criminal defense attorney you're considering hiring, give me the correct information so I can adequately defend you with the right information.

 I can be ready for the prosecutor's attack.
-I can a lot of times come up with attacks of our own that can be very damaging to the prosecutor's case.
+I can often come up with attacks of my own that can be very damaging to the prosecutor's case.

 Criminal Defense for Mortgage Fraud Charges

-We will try to bring up mitigating circumstances in trying to assist to keep you out of jail, to preserve your reputation and to set you up to be able to salvage your record in the future.
+We will try to bring up mitigating circumstances to help keep you out of jail, preserve your reputation, and set you up to be able to salvage your record in the future.

-I'm going to listen to what you have to say and then we're going to talk about what the potential solutions are for you in order to get you out of the criminal justice system as fast as possible.
+We will talk about whether this is a case that should be negotiated.
+I'm going to be straightforward with you.
+I'm going to listen to what you have to say, and then we'll talk about the potential solutions for you to get you out of the criminal justice system as fast as possible.

 Menu